Simulation-Software-Engineering/Lecture-Material/timetable.md

 ## 2.1 -- Thu, October 28, 2021

 - Last chance to ask questions about challenge software, deadline to pick software in the evening
-- All access to GitLab challenge repo?
+- Does everyone have access to IPVS-SIM GitLab challenge repo?
 - We need GitHub accounts to prepare exercise this afternoon.
 Please read through exercise instructions already.
 - **30-45** *My favorite neat little Git trick*
 - **15** Merge vs. rebase